afsc-gap-products/navmaps/README.md

 # navmaps

-Convert spatial data to .kml, .gpx, .csv, .mdb, .accdb, and .shp formats for navigation and GIS software.
+This package generates geospatial layers for marine navigation and GIS software for use during bottom trawl surveys.
+The package retrieves and loads spatial data, conducts data processing steps to prepare layers for software, then writes data from simple features objects with well-known text (WKT) geometries to .kml, .gpx, .mdb, .accdb, and .shp formats that are used by Globe, OpenCPN, TimeZero, and ArcMap.

 # Installation